benber86/curve-blog/content/posts/ng-mev/index.md

     </div>
 </div>

-The charts allow us to see a few things.
+The charts reveal several important insights.
-First, MEV profits are negatively correlated with the amplification coefficient ${A}$ and the amount of TVL.
+First, there is a negative correlation between MEV profits and both the amplification coefficient ${A}$ and the TVL (Total Value Locked).
 This makes sense as both make it more costly for an MEV actor to affect the price of the pool.
-The ${A}$ factor on its own is already a strong deterrent for sandwiches, explaining why, even for the original Stableswap pools, they are [much less common on Curve than on other DEXes such as Uniswap](https://eigenphi.substack.com/p/10m-revenue-drain-in-5-months-mev).
+The ${A}$ factor alone already serves as a strong deterrent for sandwiches, explaining why, even for the original Stableswap pools, sandwiches are [much less common on Curve than on other DEXes such as Uniswap](https://eigenphi.substack.com/p/10m-revenue-drain-in-5-months-mev).
-We also notice that fees go down as trade size increases.
+Additionally, we observe that fees decrease as trade size grows.
-Again this is to be expected as larger trades will imbalance the pool more and make it cheaper to manipulate the price.
+This comes from the fact that larger trades tend to imbalance the pool more, making it cheaper for a third-party to manipulate the price.

-Finally, we can also notice that the difference between fixed and dynamic fees ranges from a few hundred to a few thousand dollars.
+Finally, the difference between fixed and dynamic fees varies from a few hundred to a few thousand dollars.
-This may not seem significant, but MEV is a low margin business and searchers will often only turn in 2 or 3 digits worth of profits, if not less.
+Although this may appear insignificant, MEV is a low margin business and searchers will often only turn in 2 or 3 digits worth of profits, if not less.
-Indeed, looking at 2023 for instance, the median profit for sandwiches on  all of Curve's Stableswap pools amounted to
+For instance, in 2023, the median profit for sandwiches on  all of Curve's Stableswap pools amounted to $285 USD.
-$285 USD.
-The full distribution was as follows:
+The complete distribution is presented below:

 <script src="../../js/ng-mev/sandDistrib.js"></script>